Encyclopaedia

 Water Quality: Strong need for stability of values rather than extreme parameters. pH from 6.0 to 7.0, medium hardness (GH 2-15) and mild temperatures of 23-27°C (73-81°F).
 Amber water (tannins) drastically reduces stress and prevents skin bacterial infections.

-Aquarium Reproduction: Officially documented only a few times.
+Aquarium Breeding: Officially documented only a few times.
 Similar to that of other hatchetfish: stormy courtship with leaps out of the water, spawning among floating roots.
 The fry need tiny infusoria for the first week.

 Risks and Diseases: In addition to the usual jumping out of the tank, these wild-imported fish are chronically affected by Ich (White spot) and often waste away from malnutrition if one persists in feeding them with tablets or flakes that sink too quickly.